-Though I realize that at times enrolling in a course after the start date is unavoidable, please be advised that you are responsible for the class periods that you have missed even if you were not enrolled in the course.
-I will not allow you to make up missed opportunities for participation points or any other assignments that occurred before you enrolled.
-If you enroll in class after the start date, then your responsibility is to contact your peers in order to get caught up on the schedule and any announcements that might have been delivered in your absence.
+Though I realize at times enrolling in a course after the start date is unavoidable, please be advised you are responsible for the class periods you have missed even if you were not enrolled in the course.
+I will not allow you to make up missed opportunities for participation points or any other assignments occurring before you enrolled.
+If you enroll in class after the start date, your responsibility is to contact your peers in order to get caught up on the schedule and any announcements which might have been delivered in your absence.
 This policy also applies to students who drop and add.